 Collection and Storage

 We may have collected your personal data directly from you at an event, a sales meeting or other business engagement.
 At the time, we would have been committed to being transparent about the way in which we intend to use your personal data.
 We may have also initially received your personal data from a data broker in respect of whom we have undertaken due diligence to ensure the data was collected in compliance with GDPR.
-Once we receive this data from them, we will not share this with any other third party organisation that isn’t listed in this Privacy Notice.
+Finally, we operate a referral scheme therefore we may have been given your details from a friend, colleague or acquaintance who has informed us that you are interested in our services and that they have obtained necessary consent from you to pass on your details.
+Once we receive this data from any third party, we will not share this with any other third party organisation that isn’t listed in this Privacy Notice.

-We share your personal data with organisations for the purpose of storing it in two secure and consolidated systems.
+We operate with an internal system which records your personal data.
 We will store on these systems any personal data shared with us regarding our clients’ employees, for the purposes of various legal advice.
-We allow access to this internal system to an external Consultant who assists with any technical issues we have.
-We have an agreement in place with this individual not to share any personal data found on the system and not to access it unless absolutely necessary for the purposes of technical assistance.
+We allow access to this internal system to IT specialists, if and when required in order to undertake any external testing or support of the system, for the purposes of enhancing our security and ensuring we meet the requirements of “technical measures” being in place for the personal data we hold, as per current data protection legislation obligations.
+We have an agreement in place with any relevant third parties at the time, not to share any personal data found on the system and not to access it unless absolutely necessary for the purposes of technical assistance.

 We take appropriate technical and organisational measures when it comes to the security of your data including internal awareness of GDPR and privacy to any employees with access to or processing your personal data.